Children with Selective Mutism

 Mood swings, crying, anger, temper tantrums, avoidance, procrastination, inflexibility and difficulty with changes and transitions are common.

 There are two profiles of selective mutism: high profile, where a child never talks in certain situations, and low profile, where a child gives minimal responses and doesn’t initiate talking in certain situations.
-Selective mutism usually starts in early childhood when children first interact with those outside the family.
+Selective mutism usually starts in early childhood when children first interact with people outside of the family.
 If left untreated it can continue into adulthood.

 If a child has been talking minimally or not at all in certain situations for over a month (two months in a new setting), despite talking freely in other situations, they can be decribed as having selective mutism.
 The sooner selective mutism is identified, understood and managed in the right way, the easier it is to overcome.